38 Idioms About Missing Someone

 Other ways to say: Miss badly, miss a lot

-Meaning: Feeling emotional pain because someone is not around.
+Meaning: To feel emotional pain because someone is not near or going through something hard.

 • My heart aches for you when you’re gone.